ngrande/kubectl-cheatsheet/README.md

 [Cheat Sheet](kubectl-cheatsheet.md)

-## MicroService Patterns
+## Multi-Container Patterns

-A listing of the most used microservice container patterns.
+A listing of the most used multi-container patterns.

 [Cheat Sheet](microservice-design-patterns-cheatsheet.md)